joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-06-soccer-busses.md

 layout: post
 published: true
 title: Soccer Busses
-date: 2022/12/06
+date: 2022/12/08
-subtitle: How many trips will the poor driver have to make?
+subtitle: How many trips will the poor saps have to make?
 tags: recursion symmetry linearity-of-expectation
 ---